-z FOGGY FOREST 1
+z FOGGY FOREST 1 © 1971

-Redwood National Park, California
+Redwood National Park, CA

 Photographic Story During the early days of our marriage, we spent our lives in northern California where I fell in love with the ecosystem of the redwood forests.
 There is a power that pulsates from the redwoods and it fills me with gratitude.
 One day, while taking a picture, I watched a giant tree crash to the ground.
 It did make a sound, and left a huge hole in the forest, allowing the sunlight to reach the forest floor.
 Although I love photographing Florida, I decided to return to the other place in this country that holds my heart: the redwood forest.
 Niki and I wanted to see what the ecosystem looked like 40 years after that tree had fallen.
 We found it covered with ferns, lichen, and mushrooms.
 A whole new ecosystem had been created and the tree was still in the process of returning to the earth.
 Digital – Archival Pigment Print This photograph was taken with an analog large format camera.
 After Clyde develops the negative, the film is scanned and edited in a computer program mimicking his darkroom techniques.
 The photograph is printed on an Epson Stylus 4800 or 11880 printer.
 Clyde uses archival Ultra-chrome K3 ink and prints on archival Harman Hahnemuhle paper.
 The limited edition photograph is then mounted and matted to current archival standards.
-Each print is signed and numbered.
+This is a limited edition series and each photograph is numbered.